OSGeo/gdal/gdal/doc/source/drivers/raster/msg.rst

 Clone the EUMETSAT library for wavelet decompression into ``frmts/msg``.

+If you are building with Visual Studio 6.0, extract the .vc makefiles for the PublicDecompWT from the file `PublicDecompWTMakefiles.zip` stored in that directory.

 If you build using the GNUMakefile, use *--with-msg* option to enable MSG driver: